Boxer movement: Conflict

-At the beginning of June 1900, about 450 men of the Eight-Nation Alliance arrived in Beijing to protect the foreign legations under siege by the Boxers and Imperial Army, in what was the Siege of the International Legations.
-The Boxers were at their peak, now supported by some elements of the Imperial Army.
-They changed their slogan to "Support the Qing, destroy foreigners!".
+At the beginning of June 1900, about 450 men of the Eight-Nation Alliance arrived in Beijing to protect the foreign legations under siege by the Boxers and Imperial Army, in what became the Siege of the International Legations.
+Empress Dowager Cixi believed that the increased presence of foreign troops was intended to eliminate her and restore the power of the Guangxu emperor.
+In turn, her concern strengthened the position of those in the Qing court who believed the Boxers should be used against the foreign powers.